- Test TLS Using CheckTLS.com

 - In the dialog box that appears, select (or add) an email address to the recipient's domain, then click Validate.
 This step will send a test email to the recipient using the specific configuration defined in your mailflow connector.
 This step typically takes a minute and will display a progress indicator, as depicted below, of its progress.

-For the recipient, they will receive a test email from Office 365.
+For the recipient, they will receive a test email from Microsoft 365.
 There is not action the recipient needs to take in the validation process.
 This test email will look similar to the one illustrated below.

 If the connection validates successfully, you will see a message similar to the one shown below with a status of "Succeeded".